ericsobel/TraitSimulation.jl/docs/src/index.md

 # TraitSimulation.jl

 A Julia module to perform trait simulation.
+This package was written by Huwenbo Shi(https://github.com/huwenboshi).

 ## Installation